Author, Speaker, Educator, and Interfaith Leader

 Eboo founded Interfaith Youth Core on the idea that religion should be a bridge of cooperation rather than a barrier of division.
 He is inspired to build this bridge by his identity as an American Muslim navigating a religiously diverse social landscape.

 For over 15 years he has worked with governments, social sector organizations, and college and university campuses to help make interfaith cooperation a social norm.
-Named by U.S. News & World Report as one of America’s Best Leaders of 2009, Eboo served on President Obama’s Inaugural Faith Council and is the author of Acts of Faith, Sacred Ground and Interfaith Leadership: A Primer.
+Named by U.S. News & World Report as one of America’s Best Leaders of 2009, Eboo served on President Obama’s Inaugural Faith Council and is the author of Acts of Faith, Sacred Ground, Interfaith Leadership: A Primer, and Out of Many Faiths: Religious Diversity and the American Promise.
 He holds a doctorate in the sociology of religion from Oxford University, where he studied on a Rhodes scholarship.

 These days, Eboo spends most of his time on the road, doing what he loves: meeting students, educators, and community leaders to talk about the complex landscape of religious diversity and the power of interfaith cooperation in the 21st century.